-I am a regular at my local PowerShell user group.
+My PowerShell Usergroup: As I said before, I am a regular at my local PowerShell user group.
 I keenly look forward to our monthly meetings.
-We share a lot amongst ourselves.
+We share a lot of PowerShell code/tips/tricks among ourselves.
 It is a small but close-knit group.
-Recently, one of the members, Julie came up with a coding challenge for the group.
-This blog post is about the challenge.
-My solution … Continue reading PowerShell: Get Security Updates List From Microsoft By Month/Product/KB/CVE With API
+Yesterday, one of the members, Jason Walker came up with coding puzzles for the group.
+This blog … Continue reading PowerShell: Puzzle Night At the User Group!

 You may experience issues when it comes to special characters.
 It could be DML (Insert/Update/Delete) where the data is not stored properly (or) display related (SELECT) where the characters do not display correctly as they are stored in the database.
 You could resolve both.
 Please continue reading on how to.
 Straight-forward case: The error "ORA-01704: … Continue reading Oracle: Resolve “ORA-01704: string literal too long” and/or Non-ANSI Language Character Display Issues

 Recently, I received a request to backup a dozen tables or so tables out of 12 thousand tables.
 I had to retain all the indexes, statistics etc. The goal was to hand this over to the vendor for analysis as a database backup.
 I could have copied the selected tables over to a new database … Continue reading SQL Server: DROP All But A Few Tables With PowerShell (or DROP ALL)

 I was looking for a solution to automate SSAS backups using PowerShell.
 By "automate", I mean the following: Backup one or more SSAS databases in an SSAS instance to a network location Automatically cleanup backups that are older than [x] days Schedule the backups via SQL Server Agent with minimal overhead Backup multiple host instances/databases … Continue reading SSAS: Automate SSAS Backups With PowerShell